pivotal/docs-tap/namespace-provisioner/use-case3.hbs.md

           create_export: true
       ```

-* First additional source points to the location where our templated git secret resides which will be created in all developer namespaces.
+* First additional source points to the location where the templated git secret resides which is
+created in all developer namespaces.
-* Second additional source points to the overlay file which will add the git secret onto the default service account
+* Second additional source points to the overlay file which adds the git secret onto the default service account
 * Finally, import the newly created `workload-git-auth` secret into Namespace Provisioner to use in `data.values.imported` by adding the secret to the `import_data_values_secrets`.

->**Note** `create_export` is set to `true` in `import_data_values_secrets` meaning that a SecretExport will be created for the `workload-git-auth` secret in the tap-install namespace automatically by Namespace Provisioner.
-After the changes are reconciled, you should see the secret named **git **in all provisioned namespaces and also added to the default service account of those namespaces.
+>**Note** `create_export` is set to `true` in `import_data_values_secrets` meaning that a SecretExport
+is created for the `workload-git-auth` secret in the tap-install namespace automatically by
+Namespace Provisioner.
+After the changes are reconciled, the secret named **git** is in
+all provisioned namespaces and it is also added to the default service account of those namespaces.